 Licensing for Third-Party Logistics Providers (3PLs)

-Effective July 1, 2019 all 3PLs that ship or transport drug into or within Minnesota must be licensed by the Board.
-Until the Board can make changes to its licensing database and applications, 3PLs will receive a license number that starts with “3” – like wholesalers do.
+Effective July 1, 2019 all 3PLs that ship or transport drugs into or within Minnesota must be licensed by the Board.
+Until the Board can make changes to its licensing database and applications, 3PLs will receive a license number that starts with the number “3” – like wholesalers do.
 The following information will help guide you through this transition process.

 New 3PLs That Are Not Currently Licensed as a Wholesaler by the Board

 3PLs that are not currently licensed by the Board as wholesalers will have until January 15, 2020 to be licensed by the Board.
 After that date, 3PLs not licensed by the Board will no longer be able to do business in Minnesota.